 A Report, reflecting on and summarizing the sessions and insights that occured at this Summit, is now available for download.

-To help human services officials shape the dynamics of convergence, exercise leadership and build capacity for the future, the Technology and Entrepreneurship Center at Harvard, Leadership for a Networked World and Accenture, in collaboration with the American Public Human Services Association, are convening senior-most leaders for The 2014 Human Services Summit: The Dynamics of Convergence.
-This fifth annual Summit, to be held October 24 – 26, 2014, at Harvard University in Cambridge, Massachusetts, will provide an unparalleled opportunity to learn from and network with the world’s foremost human services practitioners, Harvard faculty and researchers, and select industry experts.
+To help human services officials work through these challenges and set a strategy, the Technology and Entrepreneurship Center at Harvard, Leadership for a Networked World and Accenture, in collaboration with the American Public Human Services Association are convening senior-most leaders for The 2015 Human Services Summit: Emergent Leadership - Turning Ideas into Outcomes.
+This sixth annual Summit, to be held October 23 – 25, 2015 at Harvard University in Cambridge, Mass., will provide an unparalleled opportunity to learn from and network with the world’s foremost human services practitioners, Harvard faculty and researchers and select industry experts.

-The Summit will feature practitioner case studies, ideation sessions and topical workshops designed to help participants envision an actionable transformation plan and hone leadership skills.
-Summit participants will gain membership to a community of peers and experts, and leave the Summit prepared and poised to not only shape the dynamics of convergence, but also deliver valued outcomes and impact for society, communities, families and individuals.
+The Summit will feature practitioner case studies, ideation sessions and topical workshops designed to help participants lead their human services organizations up the Human Services Value Curve.
+Summit participants will gain membership to a community of peers and experts, and leave the Summit prepared and poised to capture emerging capacity, but also deliver new levels of outcomes and impact for society, communities, families and individuals.

 Leadership for a Networked World’s applied research, student innovation challenge, and on-campus summit programs are an initiative of Dr. Antonio M. Oftelie, Innovation Fellow at the Technology and Entrepreneurship Center at Harvard (TECH), part of the Harvard John A. Paulson School of Engineering and Applied Sciences.
 TECH is a hub for students, faculty, alumni, and government and industry leaders to learn together, collaborate, and innovate.
 LNW accelerates these efforts by connecting leaders across sectors and developing cutting-edge thought leadership on innovation and organizational transformation.